alfredodeza/khuno.vim/README.rst

 If you *move* the cursor, it will then proceed to read the results from the check and underline all the words or lines in the current file.

-Every time you save the file you will trigger the asynchronous call, enforcing a refresh of the check and error display.
+Every time you save the file or you are exiting ``insert mode``  you will trigger the asynchronous call, enforcing a refresh of the check and error display.

+Even if you have unsaved (modified buffer) changes, they will show up.

 Customization
 -------------